-“Not that long.
-Day or two.
-Would it -” She took a deep breath.
+“No, no, not that long.
+Most of a day, at worst.
+But you went missing out of the blue.
+Would it—” She took a deep breath.
 “Would it fucking kill you to ask for help?”

 “I know, I know.”
 Will sighed into her hands.
 “I’m tired.
 Let’s get burgers.
 My treat, before either of you complain.
 Give me a sec to get changed, I look like shit.”

 Sunvay rolled his eyes and disappeared out the door.
 I hung back for a second, and Will had a hairbrush in her hand before she looked up at me.
 “Yeah?”

 She gave me a half-smile. “…Everybody’s got their hangups.
 Can’t say I understand yours, but fair is fair.
 Besides, you’re the dumbass hero who dove into the underworld and rescued somebody.”